raiden-network/raiden/readme.md

 Read the [tentative specification for the Raiden Network](https://raiden-network-specification.readthedocs.io/en/latest/index.html) to understand in detail how Raiden works.
 It is maintained within [this repository](https://github.com/raiden-network/spec).

 ## Repositories
-The Raiden Network is getting created with a set of tools, which are maintained within different repositories.
+The Raiden Network is getting created with a set of tools, which are maintained in different repositories.
 ### Core
 - The [solidity smart contracts, librairies and deployment tools](https://github.com/raiden-network/raiden-contracts) are used to bootstrap a Raiden Network on an Ethereum Chain.